With 39% of current account customers often overdrawn, we look at how a type of credit card - a money transfer card - can get you back in the black.

 "So a money transfer credit card could be a cost-effective way of getting back in the black for people with both credit card and overdraft debt to clear."

 What to know before you apply

 The typical 4% money transfer fee is higher than the fees charged for a balance transfer, which average around 2.5% to 3%.

 Also, if you think you could benefit from this type of credit card, it’s worth knowing that you’ll need a good credit rating in order to qualify for the best deals.

 "Lenders will also assess applicants on a number of different factors including existing levels of debt, so you may not be offered what you apply for," Black adds.

 This means you may be presented with a shorter 0% period to the one you originally choose.

 Try before you apply: Confused.com Card Matcher

-Use Confused.com's free Card Matcher to check your likelihood of acceptance for all of the different types of credit card on our site before you apply.
+Use Confused.com’s free Card Matcher to check your likelihood of acceptance for a range of different credit cards.

 This is important because a negative application could harm your credit file.